Latish705/intellicollab/learning/architecture/README.md

 ### 2. Asynchronous Communication (Message Queue)

-Used for events that don't require immediate processing.
-IntelliColab uses Redis as a message broker for this purpose.
+Used for events that don't require immediate processing. intellicollab uses Redis as a message broker for this purpose.

 ```typescript
 // Example of publishing a message to Redis